koush/docs.scrypted.app/scrypted-nvr/troubleshooting.md

 When troubleshooting notification delivery failures, first ensure that object detection is working by navigating to the camera timeline in the NVR app and ensuring that people, vehicles, and animals are being detected and recorded.
 If there are no events there, the use the [Object Detection](#object-detection) troubleshooting.

-### Complete Notification Failure

-If notifications are not being delivered at all, this is likely due to an issue with the device itself.
-Perform the following steps:

-1. If the device is Android or iOS, **reboot the device**.
-2. Completely quit (swipe close, close tray, etc) and reopen the Scrypted NVR app to trigger a device reregistration.
-3. Search for the notification device in `Scrypted Management Console` and send it a test notification.
-4. Observe any errors in the `Console`.

 ### No Images in Notifications

 If notifications are working, but there are no images in notifications, this is likely due to a `Scrypted Cloud` plugin misconfiguration.
 Perform the following steps: